motanelson/animation.3d/README.md

 💡 Educational Vision

-This project is driven by the belief that seeing motion emerge a partir de código torna conceitos abstratos (como vetor, transformação, interpolação) mais compreensíveis.
+This project is driven by the belief that seeing motion emerge

-Ao combinar matemática e visualização, os usuários podem experimentar como pequenas variações em coordenadas criam movimento no espaço 3D.
+Using code makes abstract concepts (like vectors, transformations, and interpolations) more understandable.
+By combining mathematics and visualization, users can experience how small variations in coordinates create movement in 3D space.
 ---

 ⚙️ Installation and Usage